LGBTQ+ Mental Health: The Power of Community as a Support Tool

 June 07 2021

-For pride month every year, many organizations don a rainbow-bright color scheme – logos, social media, and even products undergo a month-long transformation.
+For pride month every year, many organizations don a rainbow-bright colour scheme – logos, social media, and even products undergo a month-long transformation.

 While the show of solidarity reflects how far we’ve come in championing marginalized groups, it sometimes leads to criticism that issues faced by the LGBTQ+ community do not receive enough attention year-round.
 Among the most prominent (and often misunderstood) are challenges related to the mental health of LGBTQ+ people.